YWang0727/UoB-COMSM0110-group-7/README.md

 o Describe your game, what is based on, what makes it novel?

+Game Background: The Earth's resources have been exhausted and the protagonist arrives on an alien planet to collect energy minerals.
+This planet is rich in mineral resources but is also full of danger.
+Our protagonist needs to survive under the pursuit of alien monsters and obtain as many resources as possible!
+Game Type: Roguelike + Dungeon + Cave Exploration + Side-scrolling Shooter Every map and its elements, including monsters, are randomly generated!
+Item drops are also completely random!

 ## 3. Requirements (15% ~750 words)

 o Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?